eslint-community/eslint-plugin-eslint-plugin/docs/rules/test-case-name-property.md

 ## When Not to Use It

-If aren't concerned with the nature of the test logs or don't want to require `name` on test cases.
+If you aren't concerned with the nature of the test logs or don't want to require `name` on test cases.